 Exhibits rotate within the Special Collections Reading Room.
 These exhibitions, which focus on a variety of subjects, are composed of books, photographs, manuscripts, ephemera, realia and other objects housed in Special Collections.

-The Smith Improved Printing Press that we have on display is a replica of the printing press invented by Peter Smith (1795-1823) that was used to print the 1st Edition Book of Mormon.
-Smith was a Yale educated man and owned a carpentry shop--Smith, Hoe and Co.--that specialized in wood products for printers.
-The Smith Improved Press first appeared on the market around 1821.
-The Press is on display at the McKay Library Room 249.
-To schedule a visit, please contact Brother Sam Nielson at: firstname.lastname@example.org.
+The Smith Improved Printing Press displayed in the Iron Acorn Press room replicates the printing press invented by Peter Smith (1795-1823) that Egbert Bratt Grandin used to print the 1st Edition of The Book of Mormon.
+Peter Smith earned a degree from Yale University and owned a carpentry shop-- Smith, Hoe and Co.--that specialized in wood products for printers.
+Smith, Hoe, and Co. made the Smith Improved Press available to the market in 1822.

-The McKay Library's copy of the Smith Press is the third copy Steve Pratt has manufactured.
-It's major parts were sand-cast at a foundry in Nephi, Utah, and other steel cast parts were done in a lost-wax ceramic-mold process at a foundry in American Fork, Utah.
-Both of these foundries completed their work in the Summer of 2007.
-From then until October 2008, Steve Pratt has finished the castings, made other castings, cut steel parts, and machined surfaces.
-The end result is a press that has the original press' shape, markings and anomalies (aside from the bright BYU-I blue color).
-Minus a few minor 'improvements' for strength, the press you see holds all the original charm of the press E.B.
+This press marks the third copy manufactured by Steve Pratt.
+Pratt chose to sand-cast the major parts of the press at a foundry in Nephi, Utah.
+Pratt chose to cast the other steel cast parts in a lost-wax ceramic-mold process at a foundry in American Fork, Utah.
+Both of these foundries completed their work in the summer of 2007.
+From then until October 2008, Steve Pratt finished the castings, made other castings, cut steel parts, and machined surfaces.
+The resulting press exhibits the shape, markings, and other anomalies of the press used by Grandin (aside from the bright BYU-I blue color).
+Minus a few minor 'improvements' for strength, the press on display holds all the original charm of the press E.B.
 Grandin used in the 1820s.